On the Occasion of the 10th Conference of Asian Pharmaceutical Manufacturers' Associations

 3. Participation in the global COVID-19 pandemic response by the International Collaboration of Medicines Regulatory Authorities (ICMRA) (Japan)

-• APAC will do its best to help regulators continue the "New Normal in Regulatory Affairs" after the end of COVID-19.
+• APAC will do its best to support regulators to continue the "New Normal in Regulatory Affairs" after COVID-19 is over

 Access To Innovative Medicines -1 (Electronic Attachment)